NicholasAKovacs/Skynet/README.md

 * **Time-Series Forecasting**: Build a model to forecast "expected" passenger volume and quantify the deviation caused by the COVID-19 pandemic.
 * **Predictive Modeling**: Use machine learning models to identify the key features (e.g., GDP, population, continent) that predict passenger traffic on a given route.
 * **Advanced Deep Learning**: Apply neural networks, and eventually Graph Neural Networks (GNNs), to model the entire air travel system as an interconnected network.

 ---

+## 🔬 Research Questions

+This project aims to answer a series of questions, progressing from broad exploratory analysis to specific, advanced modeling tasks that build upon one another.

+### 1. Foundational & Exploratory Analysis
+*What are the fundamental patterns and major events in the data?*

+* **Long-Term Trends**: What are the historical trends in international air passenger traffic to and from the United States since 1990?
+* **Key Actors**: Which U.S. and foreign airports are the most significant gateways?
+Which airlines carry the most passengers?
+* **Seasonality & Geography**: How does passenger volume vary seasonally and across different continents?
+* **Pandemic Impact & Recovery**: Which continents or countries demonstrated the most resilience during the COVID-19 pandemic, returning to pre-pandemic volumes the fastest?
+Conversely, which have shown the slowest recovery?
+Are there any regions where traffic has not just recovered but exceeded pre-pandemic trends?

+---

+### 2. Predictive Modeling & Causal Inference
+*Can we build models to predict outcomes and understand the key drivers of air travel?*

+* **Pandemic Counterfactual**: **By how much did the actual passenger volume deviate from a pre-pandemic forecast?** Using a time-series model (e.g., Prophet or a Bayesian model) trained on 1990-2019 data, what was the full range of plausible "expected" passenger volumes for 2020-2024?
+* **Feature Importance**: Using tree-based models (e.g., Random Forest, XGBoost), which factors—economic (GDP, population), geographic (continent), or temporal (month)—are the most powerful predictors of passenger volume on a given route?
+* **Hierarchical Effects**: How does the relationship between a country's economic indicators and its passenger traffic vary across different continents?
+A Bayesian hierarchical model can provide robust estimates for these varying effects while quantifying our uncertainty.

+---

+### 3. Deep Learning for Time-Series Analysis
+*Can advanced neural network architectures capture more complex patterns in the data?*

+* **Forecasting with RNNs**: How accurately can a Recurrent Neural Network (RNN) or LSTM model forecast future demand for a specific route (e.g., ATL-LHR) compared to classical models, by learning from the historical sequence of monthly passenger data?
+* **Pattern Recognition with CNNs**: Can a 1D Convolutional Neural Network (CNN) be trained to automatically classify the "seasonality profile" of a given route (e.g., 'summer-peaking', 'winter holiday spike', 'stable business route') by learning the characteristic shapes in its time-series data?

+---

+### 4. Network Science with Graph Neural Networks (GNNs)
+*What can we learn by modeling the entire air travel system as an interconnected graph?*

+* **Node-Level Prediction**: Can a GNN predict which airports (nodes) are most likely to increase in importance and passenger volume based not just on their own history, but on the growth of the airports they are connected to?
+* **Edge-Level Prediction**: Can a GNN predict the future passenger traffic on a specific route (an edge) by learning from the features of the two connected airports and the overall structure of the network?
+* **Community Detection**: What are the natural clusters or "communities" of airports within the global travel network?
+Do these align with geographic continents or economic trade blocs?

+---

+### 5. Future Vision: Epidemiological Modeling
+*Can this air travel network be used as a substrate for modeling infectious disease spread?*

+* The ultimate goal is to leverage this passenger flow data to forecast the dissemination pathways of emerging pathogens.
+By combining the air travel graph with genomic, antigenic, and clinical surveillance data (e.g., country-level influenza-like illness rates), can a model predict the most likely routes of viral spread and identify countries at highest risk?

+---